List the first four terms of each sequence whose general term is ... | Study Prep in Pearson+

 List the first four terms of each sequence whose general term is given.
-(A)
+(B)

 A